LongjuBai/SI630_NLP_CourseProj_EuphemisticAbuseDetection/README.md

 # SI630_NLP_CourseProj_EuphemisticAbuseDetection
-This is the repo for SI630 NLP course project, focusing on Euphemistic Abuse Detection, we compared two approaches to solving this task:
+This is the repo for SI630 NLP course project, focusing on Euphemistic Abuse Detection. we compared two approaches to solving this task:
 * Supervisied training using RoBERTa with both the original training data and the augmented data using different models (flan-t5-large, flan-t5-xxl, gpt4)
-* Few shot in-context learning with chain of thought method using different models (flan-t5-large, flan-t5-xxl, gpt4, llama3) All the prompt files and the scripts have been uploaded in this repo
+* Few shot in-context learning with chain of thought method using different models (flan-t5-large, flan-t5-xxl, gpt4, llama3)

+All the prompt files and the scripts have been uploaded in this repo

 ## Abstract